pypy/pypy/pypy/doc/stm.rst

 because of the reason shown in the two independent single-entry
 tracebacks: one thread ran the line ``someobj.stuff = 5``, whereas another thread concurrently ran the line ``someobj.other = 10`` on the same object.
-Two writes to the same object cause a conflict, which aborts one of the two transactions.
+These two writes are done to the same object.
+This causes a conflict, which aborts one of the two transactions.
 In the example above this occurred 12412 times.

 The two other conflict sources are ``STM_CONTENTION_INEVITABLE``, which means that two transactions both tried to do an external